 If you have a close friend or family member who passed away, make him or her part of the occasion by inserting a small photo in your bouquet, or lighting a tribute candle at the ceremony.

 If you have ethnic roots, incorporate a marriage ritual from your culture into your ceremony or perform it during your reception.

 Wear an heirloom.
 For example, you can use your grandmother ís veil, or wear a locket that belongs to your mother.
 This is an excellent way of creating a sense of continuity between generations, celebrating your own family even as you go on to begin your own.

-Prepare an audio-video presentation that will be played during the last dance of the bride with the father.
+Prepare an audio-video presentation that will be played during the parents dances.
 This can be just a simple montage of childhood photos.
 A guaranteed tear-jerker!